Royalty audit information

 - in the case of the Petroleum Royalty Act 2023 (PRA), the recovery of petroleum at the wellhead

-- have kept and maintained proper books of account in accordance with the generally accepted accounting principles and the specified accounting basis for royalty purposes
+- have kept and maintained proper books of account in accordance with the generally accepted accounting principles and specified accounting basis for royalty purposes

 - declared and paid the correct provisional and residual royalties